Santo Spirito

 Piero di Cosimo's The Visitation with Saints Nicholas and Anthony Abbot of 1490 was painted for Gino Capponi, and so the added saints must have had some significance for him.
 It remained here until 1713, when it was replaced by Giovanni Sagrestani’s Marriage of the Virgin.
 It's now in the Washington National Gallery, where it was restored in 2014.

-Sandro Botticelli's bosky The Virgin and Child Enthroned with Saints John the Baptist (looking older than usual) and John the Evangelist, (the Bardi Altarpiece)
+Sandro Botticelli's bosky Bardi Altarpiece (The Virgin and Child Enthroned with Saints John the Baptist and John the Evangelist) was

-painted in 1484 for Giovanni d'Agnolo de'Bardi for his burial chapel here, is now in the Gemäldegalerie in Berlin.
+painted in 1484 for Giovanni d'Agnolo de'Bardi for his burial chapel here (hence the presence of his two name saints) and is now in the Gemäldegalerie in Berlin.
 The original frame by Giuliano da Sangallo is lost, as are possible panels once attached.
-At the bottom is a trompe l'oeil image of a framed Crucifixion propped against an covered vessel.
+At the bottom is a trompe l'oeil image of a framed Crucifixion propped against a step in front of a covered vessel.
 In the late 1620s Jacopo Vignali's Mystical Communion of Blessed Clare of Montefalco replaced the Botticelli in the Bardi Chapel, and the replaced picture was moved to the Casa Bardi.
 It was bought for the Berlin museum in 1828/29.

 Rosso Fiorentino's Virgin and Child Enthroned with Ten Saints (The Dei Altarpiece) signed and dated 1522, was painted for the chapel of the Dei family here.
 It's now in the Palatine Gallery in the Palazzo Pitti.
 It was acquired